knjeru/gSchool_Exercises/_01_tools/README.md

 After this chapter, students will...

-1. [install Chrome][chrome]
+1. [Install Chrome][chrome]
-1. [install Sublime Text][sublime]
+1. [Install Sublime Text][sublime]
-1. [understand value & basics of keyboard commands][keyboard]
+1. [Understand the Value & Basics of Keyboard Commands][keyboard]
-1. [understand basic Unix commands][unix]
+1. [Understand Basic Unix Commands][unix]
-1. [understand basic Git commands][git]
+1. [Understand Basic Git Commands][git]
-1. [link Git with Github][github]
+1. [Link Git with Github][github]

 ## Install Chrome
 If you haven't already, you'll want to have Chrome installed on your computer.
-Chrome is a great browser and comes with many developer tools included.
+Chrome is a great browser and comes with many developer tools out of the box.
 It also allows for a number of plugins to be installed which allow for even more functionality.

 ---
 ##### Do this: